Pppp1116/content-license-policy/README.md

 Any public distribution of derivative works that incorporate Substantial Use of the Content must clearly state that they are subject to this Policy and may not be offered under more permissive terms.

 ### 6.2.
-Translations and Localizations
+Translations and Localizations (Allowed With Attribution)

 Translating the Content into another language is considered a **derivative work**.

-Any public distribution of translations (e.g., blogs, PDFs, GitHub repos, Discord posts in other servers) must:
+You may publicly distribute translations **non-commercially** provided that you:

-- Preserve full attribution (Section 4);
+- Preserve full attribution (Section 4), including the Official Discord reference and credits;
-- Clearly state that it is a **translation** of original work by the Owner (and/or Member);
+- Clearly state that it is an **unofficial translation** of original work by the Owner (and/or Member);
-- Not misrepresent the translation as original research.
+- Do not misrepresent the translation as original research or as an “official” version.

-For **large or standalone translations** (full guide PDF, full website mirror, multi-post series, etc.), **prior written approval from the Owner is required**.

-This does not restrict small translated quotations for commentary, review, or discussion, provided you comply with Section 4 and do not present the translation as an official or complete version.
+This does not restrict small translated quotations for commentary, review, or discussion, provided you comply with Section 4.

 ### 6.3.
 Reformatting and Packaging

 You may privately reformat Content (e.g., your own notes, local `.reg` files, local documentation) for personal use.

-Any **public** redistribution of substantial or structured copies (e.g., downloadable script collections, preset bundles, server-ready `.reg/.bat` collections, packaged tweak sets) requires:

-- Prior written consent from the Owner;
-- Full compliance with attribution and non-commercial rules.
+You may publicly redistribute substantial or structured copies **only** if the redistribution is non-commercial and fully complies with:

+- Section 4 (Attribution + Policy notice),
+- Section 10 (No AI use),
+- Section 11 (No removal of markers/watermarks).

 ---